KristianLyng/varnishfoo/chapter-3.rst

 overwritten.
 Luckily for us, there are numerous tools designed to do just this.

-The other note-worthy part of the diagram above is how VCL is handled.
+An other note-worthy part of the diagram above is how VCL is handled.
 VCL is not a traditionally parsed configuration format, but a shim layer on top of C and the Varnish run time library (VRT).
 You are not so much configuring Varnish with VCL as programming it.
 Once you've written your